marando/Interp/README.md

 Interp
 ======
-Interp is a PHP data interpolation package that allows data to be interpolated using the second and third difference interpolation methods as well as Lagrange interpolation method.
+Interp is a PHP data interpolation package that can interpolate data using difference interpolation as well as the Lagrange interpolation formula.

 Installation